BlueJeansAndRain/NeedJS/README.md

         Do something with a log message.
     },

     // Whether or not to print log messages to console.log.
+    //
-Defaults to not
+    // Defaults to false.
-    // using console.log.
+    //
     console: false,

     // Whether or not to group console messages by require.
-Defaults to no
+Can be true,
-    // grouping.
-Can be true, false, or "collapse".
+    // false, or "collapse".
+    //
+    // Defaults to false.
+    //
     consoleGroup: false,

     // Set a custom name resolution implementation.
-Defaults to a new
-    // Needy.Resolver instance created with the options passed to the Needy
-    // constructor.
-This can be an object with a "resolve" method or a
+This can be an object with
-    // function.
-The method/function will be passed a module name and the
+    // a "resolve" method or a function.
+The method/function will be passed a
-    // directory of the module that is requiring it.
-It should return a
+    // module name and the directory of the module that is requiring it.
+It
-    // Needy.Module instance or derivative.
-If it cannot resolve the
+    // should return a Needy.Module instance or derivative.
+If it cannot
-    // module name then it can return false, return a module with source
+    // resolve the module name then it can return false, return a module with
-    // property set to false, or throw an exception.
+    // source property set to false, or throw an exception.
+    //
+    // Defaults to a new Needy.Resolver instance created with the options
+    // passed to the Needy constructor.
+    //
     resolver: new Needy.Resolver(options),

     // Syncronously fetch the plain/text at a URI.
+    //
-Defaults to an internal
-    // default method based on Node's file system module or XMLHttpRequest
+    // Defaults to an internal default method based on Node's file system
-    // class, depending on what's available in the environment.
+    // module or XMLHttpRequest class, depending on what's available in the
+    // environment.
+    //
     get: function(uri) {
         // Return a string on on success.
 On failure, return a non-string
         // value or throw an exception.
     },

     // The path prefix to use when requiring relative or top-level main
     // module, prequire, and core module names.
-Defaults in order to whichever
-    // of the following exists:__dirname, __filename directory part, module.uri
-    // directory part, window.location directory part, or "/".
-If this is
+If this is not an absolute
-    // not an absolute (beginning with /) path, then it is appended to the
+    // (beginning with /) path, then it is appended to the default root.
+    //
+    // Defaults to (in order) whichever of the following exists:__dirname,
+    // __filename directory part, module.uri directory part, window.location
+    // directory part, or "/".
-    // default root.
+    //
     root: "/",

-    // Core module names mapped to their "real" require name or an
+    // Core module names mapped to their "real" require name or an initializer
-    // initializer function.
-Top-level and relative module paths will be
+    // function.
+Top-level and relative module paths will be required relative
-    // required relative to the root option.
-The resolver must define an
+    // to the root option.
+    //
-    // addCore() method to handle this option.
+    // Defaults to no core modules.
+    //
     core: {
         "process": "./core/process.js",
         "path": function(module, needy, global)